karannewatia/Mycelium/onion-routing/README.md

 #### Usage:
 + `cmake .`
 + `make`
-+ Run `./router 0.0.0.0:PORT` for all nodes one by one. (example port number: 10000)
++ Run `./router 0.0.0.0:PORT` for all nodes one by one.

 #### Steps to run (all from the sender node):
 1. Input `0` to start establishing a path.
 2. Input total number of nodes in the path (including destination).
-For example, if the sender node wants to establish a path consisting of 3 intermediate nodes between itself and the destination, then input 4.
+For example, if the sender node wants to establish a path consisting of 2 intermediate nodes between itself and the destination, then input 3.
 3. Input `IP:PORT` of nodes (including destination) sequentially.
 You should be able to see path established successfully after you input all `IPs`.
    IPs can be obtained using `curl ifconfig.me`.
-4. Input `1` to start sending message, and then input id of your established path (it should be 0 if you only established one path, and 1 for the second path established).
+4. Input `1` to start sending message, and then input id of your established path (it should be 0 if you only established one path).
 5. Choose the size of the message you want to send (in MB).